Mike-lyst/altschool2/README.md

 - Basic knowledge of terminal commands

 ## THE JOURNEY
 I created an AWS EC2 instance and added SSH, HTTP, and HTTPS for the security group.
-The HTTP and https were used as the host website.I added
+The HTTP and https were used as the host website.  added